 For many chronic migraine sufferers, Botox® injections have become a reliable preventative method to reduce the frequency of their migraine headaches.
 Unfortunately, many doctor offices are closed right now due to COVID-19 complications, making it difficult for people who need Botox® injections to get relief.

 Even if you can’t physically see a doctor right now though, telehealth options (like Cove) make it possible to consult with medical professionals about your other options.

-When working with your doctor to decide what to try next, Dr. Sara Crystal, a leading migraine expert and Cove advisor says, “The CGRP antagonists—Aimovig®, Ajovy®, and Emgality®—would be good options for patients who cannot receive Botox® now due to COVID-19.”
+When working with your doctor to decide what to try next, leading migraine expert and Cove Medical Director Dr. Sara Crystal says, “The CGRP antagonists—Aimovig®, Ajovy®, and Emgality®—would be good options for patients who cannot receive Botox® now due to COVID-19.”

 Why is this a good place to start?
 Dr. Crystal explains that “Botox® works through several mechanisms, some known and some not fully understood.
 It modulates neurotransmitter release and blocks certain proteins involved in pain transmission.
 One of these is CGRP, calcitonin gene related peptide, which is very important in the migraine pathway.”